d2l-ai/d2l-en/chapter_linear-regression/linear-regression.md

 multiplying and adding numbers than they are at moving data from main memory to processor cache.
-It is up to an order of magnitude more efficient to perform a matrix-vector multiplication than a corresponding number of vector-vector operations.
+It is up to an order of magnitude more efficient to perform a matrix--vector multiplication than a corresponding number of vector--vector operations.
 This means that it can take a lot longer to process one sample at a time compared to a full batch.
 A second problem is that some of the layers,